rcheng15jhu/plenum/docs/SRS.md

 meeting time is most optimal.

-* As a user that wants to avoid wasting time on deciding a meeting time once the group's availability is known, I would like the application to suggest meeting times autonomously for the group, based on the availability, so as to more easily finalize a meeting time once availabilities are known.
+* As a user that wants to avoid wasting time on deciding a meeting time once the group's availability is known, I would like the application to suggest meeting times autonomously for the group, based on the avaliability, so as to more easily finalize a meeting time once avaliabilities are known.

 * As someone who frequently has to schedule multiple distinct events with other people on different days of the week, I would like to store calendars specifically for certain days of the week, so as to allow me to plan my availability in different chunks for different times of the week.

+* As a user whose weekly availability may constantly change, such as having new shifts assigned at work, or having new hours of access at some research lab, I would like a feature to have my availiability for specific events automatically changed to reflect my changing schedule.
+This may include the ability to use the same calendar to indicate availability for multiple events, or some sort of syncing feature, which can notify me of all 'derived' event calendars that may need to be updated after a change to the 'base' calendar.

+* As a user who is involved in many activities and would like to mark unavailability for each commitment separately, I would like to store calendars specifically meant for this purpose, and not for use to indicate availability for events directly.
+These calendars could be called 'activity' calendars.

+* As a user who is involved in many activities and would like to mark unavailability for each commitment separately, I would like an easy calendar composition feature, allowing me to easily create a new 'base' calendar by combining 'activity' calendars.

+* As a user whose weekly availability may constantly change, I would like a feature that allows me to automatically progogate or merge some changes from 'base' calendars to other 'derived' calendars that I have used to indicate my availability for a number of events, resolving merge conflicts through a special calendar view.

+* As a user who has many one-off events that change availability different from week to week, I would like some way to import these one-off events into this application, so that it will automatically show up on 'derived' calendars showing my availability for a specific week.

+* As a user that organizes weekly meetings that may have to occur at different times every week, I would like a way to view aggregate availabilities on a week-by-week view, which is able to correctly aggregate one-off events of each person in the event.

+* As a user that schedules many events using this app, I would like a feature that automatically creates a one-off event or 'activity' calendar once a meeting time for an event is finalized using this app, so that I do not have to manually edit availability for the numerous yet un-finalized events.

 ## Software Architecture